-I am the leaseholder of a ground floor flat in Notting Hill.
-In the absence of agreement between myself and the freeholder, can the Leasehold valuation Tribunal make a decision on the sum due for the purchase of the freehold?
+I inherited a ground-floor 1960’s flat in Notting Hill.
+In the absence of agreement between myself and the landlord, can the Leasehold valuation Tribunal make a decision on the sum due for the purchase of the freehold?

-An example of a Lease Extension case for a Notting Hill residence is 2 Grove House 95 Addison Road in October 2013. the Tribunal decided that the premium to bepaid for a new lease is £50,050.
-This case related to 1 flat.
+An example of a Lease Extension decision for a Notting Hill residence is 2 Grove House 95 Addison Road in October 2013. the Tribunal decided that the premium to bepaid for a new lease is £50,050.
+This case affected 1 flat.
 The unexpired residue of the current lease was 68.4 years.

 Leasehold conveyancing in Notting Hill is not unique.
 All leases are individual and drafting errors can sometimes mean that certain sections are not included.
 For example, if your lease is missing any of the following, it could be defective:

 Clauses dealing with recovering service charges for expenditure on the building or common parts.
 Insurance obligations